GRAMMAR: infinitive clauses with impersonal it

 What she explained two days ago is clear.

-It is strange that he has not returned.
+It is strange that he has

 It is certain that prices will go up.